0xSojalSec/Architecture-of-Neural-Network/README.md

-# Architecture-of-Neural-Network
-Architecture-of-Neural-Network by Ashish Patel
+# Architecture-of-Neural-Network by Ashish Patel

 # Tools to Design or Visualize the Architecture of a Neural Network